dieterich-lab/DCC/README.rst

   $ python setup.py install

-2) Download from github, on the write site of https://github.com/dieterich-lab/DCC, click Download Zip.
+2) Download from github, on the write site of https://github.com/dieterich-lab/DCC, click `Download Zip'.
 Unzip the file, do the same as 1.

 =====